PhD in Business Administration

 Applicants should upload unofficial copies of transcripts and scores to their online application for review purposes.
 If an applicant is admitted and decides to attend, then official transcripts and scores need to be sent to the university admissions office.

 For admission purposes, international applicants with US degrees may waive TOEFL.
-However, working as a teaching assistant is required in our program and the state of Florida requires certain scores on the speaking portion of the TOEFL for international students to be appointed in a TA position.
+However, working as a teaching assistant is required in USF's program and the State of Florida requires certain scores on the speaking portion of the TOEFL for international students to be appointed in a TA position.
 Therefore, all international students will eventually need to provide TOEFL scores.

-Letters of recommendation are meant to provide evaluations on your ability and aptitude in regard to graduate study.
+Letters of recommendation are meant to provide evaluations on a student's ability and aptitude in regard to graduate study.
 As such, prior professors are the recommenders of choice.
-These faculty should be professors you have had significant interaction with by either taking multiple classes with them or having completed a substantial project in one of their classes.
-If you are employed in a field related to your intended field of study, then a letter from an employer may be of value.
+These faculty should be professors who have had significant interaction with applications - by either taking multiple classes with them or having completed a substantial project in one of their classes.
+For those who are employed in a field related to the intended field of study, a letter from an employer may be of value.

-The statement of goals and objectives is designed to provide additional information to the admissions committee on your academic background, professional experience, and your motivation for seeking a doctoral degree and undertaking the research involved in earning that degree.
-You should keep information on your personal background brief unless it specifically relates to why you are pursuing doctoral study.
-You should highlight any qualifications that differentiate you from the other applicants and why those qualifications are significant.
-You should also outline exactly why you are seeking a doctoral degree and what you plan to do after graduation.
-Finally, you should have some idea of your area of interest as it relates to research in your intended concentration.
-You should outline this broad area of interest, identify any specific questions you have considered researching, explain its significance, and if applicable explain how this research relates to that of a current faculty in the department.
+The statement of goals and objectives is designed to provide additional information to the admissions committee on the applicant's academic background, professional experience, and motivation for seeking a doctoral degree and undertaking the research involved in earning that degree.
+Applicants should keep information on personal background brief unless it specifically relates to why a candidate wants to enter a doctoral program.
+Candidates should highlight any qualifications that differentiate them from other applicants and why those qualifications are significant.
+They should also outline exactly why they are seeking a doctoral degree and describe any envisioned plans after graduation.
+Finally, applicants should have some idea of the targeted area of interest as it relates to research in the intended concentration.
+Applicants should outline this broad area of interest, identify any specific questions that might be considered for research, explain its significance, and, if applicable, explain how this research relates to that of current faculty in the department.
 This section should also highlight any prior research experience.

 Applicants do not need to contact faculty prior to applying to the program.
 Admitted students will be matched up with research faculty after admission.
-It is recommended that applicants review the research interests of our faculty to get an idea of the areas of expertise within their intended concentration area.
-Area of expertise information information can be found at this link.
+It is recommended that applicants review the research interests of USF faculty to get an idea of the areas of expertise within their intended concentration area.
+Faculty research listings can be found in each school and in faculty bios.

 Application review starts in mid- January.
 The admission committee will identify applicants they would like to interview and will contact those applicants directly.
 Admission offers may be made as early as mid- February but are usually not finalized until mid- April.

-Typically each concentration receives between 20 and 30 applications and they will admit 2-3 students per year.
+Typically each concentration receives between 20 and 30 applications and they will admit two or three students per year.